hyosung11/Launch-School/Courses/journal.md

 12:31 Sohee came home from the Science Fair.
 I finished "Dealing with Context Loss III" and am ready to do the practice problems.
 I do wonder about clicking through to the quizzes first?

 14:16 I am on fumes right now.
 My brain feels fuzzy and I can't think clearly right now.
 I need a break, some NSDR or a nap, or something of an execution context change for my functioning.
 Ha ha.

+## 20220305 토요일

+09:34 I'm back from playing soccer, taking a quick shower, eating breakfast and listening to the latest Syntax - Tasty Web Development Treats: the State of JS survey.

+09:36 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex (Anki cards for me)
+   * [x] 2.
+Read _The Programmer's Brain_, Chapter 6: Getting better at solving programming problems
+   * [x] 3.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 13
+   * [x] 4.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 14
+   * [x] 5.
+Watched "Introduction to Functions, Execution Context and the Call Stack"

+2. What will you do today?
+   * [ ] 1.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 16
+   * [ ] 2.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 17
+   * [ ] 3.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18
+   * [x] 4.
+Read _The Programmer's Brain_, Chapter 7: Misconceptions: Bugs in thinking

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. Nope.

+09:40 Ready to get back to work.